alinabozynski/coding_assignment11/README.md

     -e CHOKIDAR_USEPOLLING=true \
     bozynski_alina_coding_assignment11:dev

-# Original README.md file below
-# Getting Started with Create React App
+## Option 4: Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: